jxnblk/blog/src/posts/themeability.md

 The library is still fairly new, but it's intended to lay a foundation for other components, libraries, and tools to be built upon.
 The more libraries that adopt this theme specification, the more the users of these libraries will benefit.
-If you're looking for a better way to apply visual styles to your application, I'd encourage you to check it out.
+If you're looking for a better way to apply consistent visual styles, build themeable components, or leverage constraint-based design principles in your work, I'd encourage you to check it out.
 And, if the ideas in this post interest you, we'd love to have help building more on top of this foundation.
+Check out the [Theme UI repo](https://github.com/system-ui/theme-ui) to learn more.

 [theme ui]: https://theme-ui.com
 [interchangeable parts]: https://en.wikipedia.org/wiki/Interchangeable_parts